Low Pin Count: ISA-compatible DMA

 The Platform Controller Hub (PCH) chip or the southbridge chip acts as the host and controls the LPC bus.
 It also acts as the central DMA controller for devices on that bus if the memory controller is in the chipset.
 In CPUs that contain their own memory controller(s), the DMA controller is located in the CPU.
 For compatibility with software originally written for systems with the ISA bus, the DMA controller contains the circuit equivalents of "legacy" onboard peripherals of the IBM PC/AT architecture, such as the two programmable interrupt controllers, the programmable interval timer, and two ISA DMA controllers, which are all involved in "ISA-style DMA".

 ISA-compatible DMA uses an Intel 8237-compatible DMA controller on the host, which keeps track of the location and length of the memory buffer, as well as the direction of the transfer.
 The device simply requests service from a given DMA channel number, and the host performs a DMA access on the LPC bus.

-DMA requests are made using the device's LDRQ# signal.
-Normally high, a device can indicate a transition on an ISA-compatible DRQ line by sending a 6-bit request: a 0 start bit, the 3-bit DMA channel number (most significant bit first), one bit of new request level (almost always 1, indicating that a DMA transfer is requested), and a final 1 stop bit.
-The host then performs a DMA cycle.
-DMA cycles are named based on the memory access, so a "read" is a transfer from memory to the device, and a "write" is a transfer from the device to memory.
+The request is made by a virtual ISA-compatible DMA request (DRQ) line, which is emulated using the device's LDRQ# signal to indicate transitions on the emulated DRQ line.
+This is done with 6-bit requests on the LDRQ# signal: a 0 start bit, the 3-bit DMA channel number (most significant bit first), one bit of new request level (almost always 1, indicating that a DMA transfer is requested), and a final 1 stop bit.
+The host responds by performing a DMA cycle at the next available opportunity.
+DMA cycles are named based on the direction of memory access, so a "read" is a transfer to the LPC device, and a "write" is a transfer from the LPC device.